 The recent COVID-19 outbreak quickly turned remote work into a trending topic worldwide.
 With millions of companies being forced to go remote overnight, now many expect at least some of their employees to work from home permanently after the pandemic ends.

 Since the beginning, we have faced some sort of skepticism, especially from investors, about our ‘unusual’ set up.
-“It will be too hard to scale the team”, “It will make an exit harder”, “How to instill a company culture if the team is not even together?” and so forth.
+“It will be too hard to scale the team”, “It will exit harder”, “How to instill a company culture if the team is not even together?” and so forth.

 Why we chose to be remote from Day 1